 - Binti by Okorafor, Nnedi

 Binti: The Night Masquerade by Okorafor, Nnedi

 - Nnedi Okorafor’s brilliant story about a young African woman who breaks tribal taboos to go to university on another planet.
-My review will focus on the bigotry Binti encounters on her quest.
+My review focuses on bigotry.

 - River Queens by Watson, Alexander